 At the Performing Arts Campus, SMC has acquired a 26,000-square-foot three-story commercial building adjacent to the campus as offices for the theater staff and presenting company.
-A new 21,000-square-foot three-story wing for the Center opened in 2017 and provides a large Music Hall for rehearsals, performances, and special events; a piano teaching lab; and a classroom for voice and choir instruction.
+A new 21,000-square-foot threestory wing for the Center opened in 2017 that provides a large Music Hall for rehearsals, performances, and special events; a piano teaching lab; and a classroom for voice and choir instruction.

-SMC's rebranded SMC Center for Media and Design - formerly the Academy of Entertainment and Technology - reopened in fall 2017 and features an expansion and remodeling of the original campus to accommodate design and media-related programs.
+SMC's newly rebranded SMC Center for Media and Design - formerly the Academy of Entertainment and Technology - reopened in fall 2017 and features an expansion and remodeling of the original campus to accommodate design and media-related programs.
 The bachelor's program in Interaction Design is also housed there, along with SMC's NPR radio station KCRW.
 The campus features an auditorium for screening films, a TV studio, and radio broadcast labs.

 The Santa Monica Early Childhood Lab School opened in fall 2021 as an innovative public-private partnership to train and provide practical experience to SMC students choosing to be early childhood educators.
-The 20,000-square-foot complex provides care and education programs for infant, toddler, and preschool children from the community.
+The 20,000-square-foot complex provides care and educational programs for infant, toddler, and preschool children from the community.

-In fall 2021, SMC celebrated with the local school district the opening of a new joint-use 750-seat auditorium adjacent to SMC's main campus, and in spring 2023 SMC opened a new Malibu satellite campus with classrooms, art studio, science lab, community music hall, emergency operations center, interpretive center, and Los Angeles County Sheriff's substation in the Malibu Civic Center area.
+In fall 2021, SMC celebrated with the local school district the opening of a new joint-use 750-seat auditorium adjacent to SMC's main campus, and in spring 2023 SMC will open a new Malibu satellite campus with classrooms, art studio, science lab, community music hall, emergency operations center, interpretive center, and Los Angeles County Sheriff's substation in the Malibu Civic Center area.

 As part of a historic pilot program, Santa Monica College was selected to be one of the first 15 California community colleges to offer Bachelor's degrees.
 SMC's Bachelor of Science Degree in Interaction Design will help prepare students for careers as interaction designers and offers a gateway to professional and economic advancement for many students.
 The first cohort graduated in June 2018.
-The College continues to pioneer groundbreaking programs that meet local industry and environmental needs, while training students for transformative careers - a few recent examples include biotechnology, aquaculture, and homeless service work.